PNixx/clickhouse-activerecord/README.md

   adapter: clickhouse
   database: database
   host: localhost
+  port: 8123
   username: username
   password: password
+  ssl: true # optional for using ssl connection
   debug: true # use for showing in to log technical information
 ```